-This type of visa has its own version of a genuineness test.
+Ankara Agreement visas have its own version of the genuineness test.
 It is the proof provided to the genuineness of the intention to start a new business, the clarity of the business plan, the research made and any relevant previous or current experience in that particular business.

 For this you will have to show:

-A successful extension To be eligible for a possible extensions after your initial 12 months of residence, you will be expected to show that:
+To be eligible for a possible Ankara Agreement extension after your initial 12 months of residence, you will be expected to show that:

 If there are doubts about your 3 year extension the Home Office may issue you an “emergency” 12 month visa when:

-For extensions in this route you will have to demonstrate to the Home Office that you are fulfilling your obligations.
+For extensions in the Anakra Agreement route you will have to demonstrate to the Home Office that you are fulfilling your obligations.
 In other words, you have genuinely started or joined a business in the UK.